cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 ### 4.2.1.1.
 Episode #3 recap

 - Reachability between VMs within the Hub VNET and to the peered VNETs is established by default
-    - the NVAs can reach each other and any VM of our test environment
+    - the NVAs can reach each other and any VM of the test environment
     - unless there are any UDRs configured, by default there won't be any connectivity further than the scope of the Hub VNETs and its Spokes

 - Connectivity between the Concentrator NVA and the On-Prem has been validated in Episode #3: